-That was it about our list of the top 10 best Indonesian food, hope you are able to visit Indonesia one day soon and try all those dishes and many more.
-Before living us, we are going to tell you some interesting and fun facts of the Indonesian food that you will appreciate learning.
+That was it about our list of the top 10 Indonesian food, hope you are able to visit Indonesia one day soon and try all those dishes and many more.
+Before living us, we are going to tell you some interesting and fun facts of the most popular food in Indonesia, that you will appreciate learning.

 Why is Indonesian food so spicy?